 My aunt warned me about ceramic sinks long before we built our house.
 I don’t recall how we got on the subject, but she pulled me into the kitchen to check out how scratched up her ceramic sink was.
 “Don’t ever choose ceramic!” she warned.

 So when we were picking out miscellaneous things during construction, I made it a point to tell our builder that I wanted a stainless steel sink.
+I’d been reading plenty of stainless steel sink reviews so I already had in mind what I wanted; you’d be surprised about the variety of such sinks there are available out there but they do look very nice indeed.
 A nice one, but in stainless steel.
 Problem solved.
 You’d think.
 But then why would I be posting this particular “word of advice”?

 We came out to the new house during construction almost daily.
 On one particular visit, they had just an hour or so prior installed our brand spankin’ new ceramic kitchen sink.
 It was the first thing that I saw when I walked in the house–it was very white and popped visually against the black countertops.
 I immediately pointed out the error and the foreman was apologetic, but he did NOT want to get a plumber Brisbane southside to take that thing out.
 He said they always put in ceramic because it is more high end and looks great.
 And it did.
 So pretty and white.
 He gave us our ceramic sink at stainless steel cost.